jlbradley1844/jlbradley1844.github.io/_posts/2022-10-02-materialism-redux.md

 >  Oh, and everyone I don't like can just eat it and die.

+I'm not expert at philosophy, but I know there is more to materialism than this.
+But for those who like the topline takeaway, it's very easy to ignore the footnotes and take from it only what you want.

 --------------------------------

 Philosophies exist and will be popularized.
 The popularizers of materialism have nary been concerned